A Taste of Honey (song): Vocal versions

+The first vocal version of "A Taste of Honey" was recorded in 1961 by Billy Dee Williams from his album Let's Misbehave.

+In addition to his original instrumental version, Bobby Scott produced and arranged a vocal version of "A Taste of Honey" for Esther Ofarim on her 1965 LP Is It Really Me?, and arranged and sang his own version on his 1970 LP Robert William Scott.

 The Beatles

 The Beatles performed Lenny Welch's adaptation as part of their repertoire in 1962, slightly changing the lyrics in the chorus.
 Because the instrumental version by Acker Bilk was popular in the United Kingdom at the time, the song was chosen to be recorded for their 1963 debut album, Please Please Me.
 A version from that time was released in 1977 on the album Live! at the Star-Club in Hamburg, Germany; 1962.